 HISTORY OF OKTOBERFEST

-The festivities were originally held for the citizens on the fields in front to the gates of the city.
-The fields were renamed Theresienwiese for the princess but are often abbreviated to simply die Wiesn.
-Over the years the celebration grew to become a celebration of Bavarian agriculture, culture, and food.
+The festivities were originally held for the citizens on the fields before the city’s gates.
+The fields were renamed Theresienwiese for the princess but are often abbreviated to d’Wiesn.
+Over the years, the celebration grew to become a celebration of Bavarian agriculture, culture, and food.

 He fairly showered castles upon the kingdom in the late 19th century.
-The largest of these is the most photographed castle in the world, and the inspiration for Disneyland’s Sleeping Beauty Castle.
+The largest of these is the most photographed castle in the world.
+When Walt Disney visited Germany, he was inspired by it to create Disneyland’s Sleeping Beauty Castle.
 It’s Castle Neuschwanstein near Fussen, Germany.

 Bill Petro, your friendly neighborhood historian